pretix/pretix-docs/docs/topics/vouchers.md

 You can use vouchers to make a product (or multiple products) only available to a select group of invited guests.
 This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.

-Navigate to  [Your event] → ":fontawesome-solid-ticket: Products" → "Products" and create or edit the admission product for which you want to restrict availability.
+Navigate to  :navpath:Your Event → :fontawesome-solid-ticket: Products → Products: and create or edit the admission product for which you want to restrict availability.
 While you are doing that, open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".

 If you set the visibility toggle next to this option to "Hide product if unavailable", then the product will be hidden in your shop.